 There are steps that we can each take to reduce the number of alcohol-related fatalities, such as never drinking and driving and asking our legislators for increased funding for DWI enforcement.
 However, if you have lost a loved one in a car crash involved a drunk or otherwise intoxicated driver, you deserve justice.
 While a lawsuit cannot bring your family member back, it can help you get the compensation that your family deserves in order to help you move forward with your life after a traumatic loss.

 Speeding Remains a Significant Factor

-The most-common factor associated with car accidents in Texas is speeding.
+The most-common factor associated with auto accidents in Texas is speeding.
 According to the Texas Department of Transportation, 268 people were killed last year alone in accidents that could conclusively be determined to be caused by excessive speed (and at least 316 others were killed in accidents attributed to a “failure to control speed” in 2016).

 Of these 268 fatalities, 150 drivers were killed, along with 34 of their passengers.
-An additional 17 pedestrians were fatally injured, along with 66 people in other vehicles that were struck by the speeding car.
+An additional 17 pedestrians were fatally injured, along with 66 people in other motor vehicles that were struck by the speeding car.

 Distracted Driving is Still a Huge Problem

 In 2017, at least 449 people were killed in distracted driving accidents in Texas.
 This number is conservative though, as it’s often difficult to definitively determine whether or not distracted driving was the proximate cause of the accident without a full investigation prompted by a wrongful death lawsuit.

 Although Texas recently enacted a law banning texting while driving, approximately one in five Texas car accidents are still attributed to driver distraction.
 Distracted driving can take many forms, from using a cell phone while driving, to simply talking to a passenger or otherwise not focusing on the road.
 As technology advances, the opportunities for negligence increase—which may lead to more fatal car accidents in Dallas.